Jamie McCunnie: Playing career

+Managerial career

+In the 2019–20 season, McCunnie managed the Abertay University Men's 1st team.

 After leaving Stirling Albion, McCunnie signed for Dundee-based junior club Broughty Athletic.
 He took over as the club's caretaker manager in August 2017, following the resignation of previous manager Keith Gibson, then was appointed as interim for a second time in the same season after the resignation of Gibsons successor, Jim Finlayson in January 2018.

-On 28 February 2018 McCunnie became first team manager at Broughty Athletic.
+On 28 February 2018, McCunnie became first team manager at Broughty Athletic.

+Refereeing career

+At the start of the 2020 coronavirus lockdown in Scotland, McCunnie qualified as a referee.
+Initially refereeing at grassroots level, McCunnie began refereeing Highland League games from the start of the 2022–23 season.

+Personal life

+In March 2022, McCunnie was left scarred for life after he was attacked in an over-35s league match.